PoliticalGraveyard.com

 Trager, Erich — of Garden City, Wayne County, Mich.
 Libertarian.
 Candidate for Michigan state senate 6th District, 1998.
 Still living as of 1998.

-Trager, Frank — of Manhattan, New York County, N.Y.
+Trager, Frank N. — of Manhattan, New York County, N.Y.
 Socialist.
-Candidate for New York state assembly from New York County 22nd District, 1938.
-Presumed deceased.
+Candidate for U.S. Representative from New York 16th District, 1936; candidate for New York state assembly from New York County 22nd District, 1938.
 Burial location unknown.

 Trahan, Mitchell A., Jr. — of Yonkers, Westchester County, N.Y.
 Republican.
 Merchant; member of New York state assembly from Westchester County 4th District, 1918, 1920-21.
 Burial location unknown.

 Trahan, Ovey — of Winnfield, Winn Parish, La.
 Democrat.
 Alternate delegate to Democratic National Convention from Louisiana, 1952.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

-TRAIGER (Soundex T626) — See also CRAIGE, CRAIGEN, FAIGER, GAIGE, PAIGE, REIGART, STAIGER, STRAIGHT, TORGER, TRAEGER, TRAGER, TREAGER.
+TRAIGER (Soundex T626) — See also CRAIGE, CRAIGEN, FAIGER, GAIGE, PAIGE, REIGART, STAIGER, STRAIGHT, TORGER, TRAEGER, TRAGER, TRAUGER, TREAGER.

 Traiger, Lynn — of Manhattan, New York County, N.Y.
 Democrat.
 Alternate delegate to Democratic National Convention from New York, 1972.
 Female.
 Still living as of 1972.

-TRAIL (Soundex T640) — See also ATRILL, RAIL, TAIL, THRALL, TILLAR, TRUELL.
+TRAIL (Soundex T640) — See also ATRILL, RAIL, TAIL, THRALL, TILLAR, TRESTRAIL, TRUELL.

-TRAIL: See also Charles McCurdy Mathias — Charles McCurdy Mathias, Jr.
+TRAIL: See also Charles McCurdy Mathias — Charles McCurdy Mathias Jr.

 Trail, George Arthur III (b.
 1936) — of Pennsylvania.
 Born in 1936.
 Foreign Service officer; U.S. Ambassador to Malawi, 1988-91.
 Still living as of 1991.